 Our current survey on the 2023 season analyzes the complex interactions and coexistence between Mallorca residents and tourists.

-Published under a Creative Commons license, the intention is for these findings to be useful to those seeking to improve coexistence and sustainability in Mallorca.
+Published under a Creative Commons license, these findings are intended to be useful to those seeking to improve coexistence and sustainability in Mallorca.

 Podcast: Who should take responsibility for tourism’s impact in Mallorca?